Sandboxed Solution Considerations

-Windows SharePoint Services 2010 has a feature known as the "site collection solution gallery" available either by clicking Site Actions, then Site Settings, then Galleries, and then Solutions in the SharePoint site, or in the SharePoint 2010 Central Administration page.
+Windows SharePoint Services 2010 has a feature that's known as the "site collection solution gallery."
+You can access this feature from the SharePoint 2010 Central Administration page or by opening the Site Actions menu, choosing Site Settings, and then choosing the Solutions link under Galleries in the SharePoint site.
 Solution galleries are repositories of solutions that enable site collection administrators to manage solutions in their site collections.

 The solution gallery is a document library stored in the root Web of the SharePoint site.
 The solution gallery replaces site templates and supports solution packages.
 When a SharePoint solution package (.wsp) file is uploaded, it is processed as a sandboxed solution.

 When a sandboxed solution is deployed, the array of SharePoint functionality available to it is limited to help reduce any security vulnerabilities it may have.
 Some of these limitations include the following: